Basic Video Lighting Tips.

 The Key Light

-If you are filming a subject doing a presentation to the video camera, the key light should be position to the left or right side of your video camera.
-This light is used as the main light sources for your subject, shining the light slightly off centre on the subjects face and the top half of the their torso.
+When filming a subject speaking directly to the camera, position the key light slightly to the left or right of the camera.
+This is your main light source.
+It should illuminate the subject’s face and the upper half of their torso, creating a natural, dimensional look.

 The Fill Light